Using Destination Logic

 Using Destination Logic in a Poll Task

 - Jump to a Task: Allows you to skip participants to another Task within the same Activity.
-When selected, a new drop down field will appear, allowing you to select the Task you would like to send participants to if they select this choice.
+When selected, a new drop-down field will appear, allowing you to customize the Task participants will be sent to if they select this choice.
 This is useful for skipping participants over a small number of questions that are not relevant to them.

 - Another Activity: Allows you to skip participants to another Activity entirely.
 This can be useful for skipping participants over the remainder of an activity if it is no longer applicable to them.